-- Watch: "Tour of SE Office" and "Tour of New Hanover County Arboretum" - How does a rain garden help protect local waterways? - What kind of plants are in the rain gardens? - Watch: "North River Wetlands Preserve Drone Footage" - How has the conversion of farm fields back into forested freshwater wetlands, creeks, and saltmarsh helped to protect water quality in surrounding waterways? - Watch: "Reduce Runoff: Slow It Down, Spread It Out, Soak It In" - What is a rain garden? - What is a rain barrel? - Do: Look through the "Walk the Loop for Clean Water" webpage. - What is the #1 polluter of coastal creeks and sounds? - Watch the videos in the Station 1 section, "How to build a rain garden", "How to install rain barrels" and ""Pervious pavement in action" - What are some benefits to building a rain garden? - What can you use the water in a rain barrel for? - Did the permeable pavement absorb the rain water quickly? - Do: "A Crumpled Watershed Model" activity and questions.
+- Watch: "Tour of SE Office" and "Tour of New Hanover County Arboretum" - How does a rain garden help protect local waterways? - What kind of plants are in the rain gardens? - Watch: "North River Wetlands Preserve Drone Footage" - How has the conversion of farm fields back into forested freshwater wetlands, creeks, and saltmarsh helped to protect water quality in surrounding waterways? - Watch: "Reduce Runoff: Slow It Down, Spread It Out, Soak It In" - What is a rain garden? - What is a rain barrel? - Do: Look through the "Walk the Loop for Clean Water" webpage. - What is the #1 polluter of coastal creeks and sounds? - Watch the videos under Station 1: "How to build a rain garden", "How to install rain barrels" and ""Pervious pavement in action". - What are some benefits to building a rain garden?